epam/ai-dial-adapter-bedrock/README.md

 1. The requests utilizing the modalities supported by both v2 and v3 will work just fine.
 2. However, the requests with modalities that are supported by v3 *(e.g. audio)* and aren't supported by v2, won't be processed correctly.
 You will have to wait until the Adapter supports the v3 deployment natively.

+When a version of the Adapter supporting the v3 model is released, you may migrate to it and safely remove the entry from the `COMPATIBILITY_MAPPING` dictionary.

 Note that a mapping such as this one would be ineffectual:

 ```json
 COMPATIBILITY_MAPPING={"anthropic.claude-3-5-sonnet-20250210-v3:0": "stability.stable-image-ultra-v1:0"}
 ```

 since the APIs and capabilities of these two models are drastically different.